 Heat stroke is yet one more step up in severity from heat exhaustion.
-The symptoms for heat stroke are similar to those for heat exhaustion, with the addition of an alarming rise in body temperature.
+The heat stroke symptoms are similar to those of heat exhaustion, with the addition of an alarming rise in body temperature.

 - Same symptoms of heat exhaustion